 Most of Austin’s zoning regulations prevent the construction of missing-middle housing like townhouses, duplexes, and fourplexes.
-In fact, according to the Imagine Austin Comprehensive Plan land inventory about 80% of Austin’s land zoned for a zone for housing. use is zoned single-family.
+In fact, according to the Imagine Austin Comprehensive Plan land inventory about 80% of Austin’s land zoned for residential use is zoned single-family.
 But zoning regulations aren’t the only obstacle to these types of housing, especially in wealthy west Austin neighborhoods.
 Another type of restriction, deed restrictions, can also serve to prevent the construction of anything but large, expensive, single-family homes.

 Deed restrictions are by definition private agreements that restrict the use of real estate in some way, and are listed in the deed.
 The seller may add a restriction to the title of the property.
 Often, developers restrict the parcels of property in a development to maintain a certain amount of uniformity.

-The history of deed restrictions in the United States is murky and by some accounts goes as floor to area ratio back as the 17th century.
-The early deed restrictions were used to separate land uses which were considered nuisances such as industrial or animal husbandry from residential, but in the late 19th to early 20th century deed restrictions increasingly became not just a tool to separate land-uses, but a means to preserve property values by dictating specifics such as what type of residential building could be built or the Obviously, this is the smallest amount of land allowed for a lot.
-Non-obviously, it affects whether a lot can be split and limits the density of housing in a neighborhood. was allowed.
+The history of deed restrictions in the United States is murky and by some accounts goes as far back as the 17th century.
+The early deed restrictions were used to separate land uses which were considered nuisances such as industrial or animal husbandry from residential, but in the late 19th to early 20th century deed restrictions increasingly became not just a tool to separate land-uses, but a means to preserve property values by dictating specifics such as what type of residential building could be built or the minimum lot size was allowed.

 Like most American cities, throughout the 20th century Austin grew and evolved outward from the center into various neighborhoods as developers platted chunks of land big and small into subdivisions and created restrictive covenants for each particular subdivision as they saw fit.
-Some developers chose to restrict the number of homes that one could build on a a piece of land.
-Specifically, the smallest division of land that is tracked by the government., some chose to allow only one-story buildings, while some spelled out how a garage or a storage shed were to be sharing a wall, covered porch, or covered passageway. to the primary building structure.
+Some developers chose to restrict the number of homes that one could build on a lot, some chose to allow only one-story buildings, while some spelled out how a garage or a storage shed were to be attached to the primary building structure.
 Some restricted who could or could not buy a house in the subdivision based on the color of their skin or their religion.

 Although racist deed restrictions were eventually deemed unconstitutional, it is a widely accepted fact that under the guise of “protecting property values” many of the restrictive covenants that were used during the 20th century were meant to elevate the value of the property and to keep out lower-income earners which often translated to people of color.